windtanqin/learngit/readme.txt

-Git is a version control system.
+Git is a disteibuted version control system.
-Git is free software.
+Git is as free software distributed under the GPL.
-Git is now next
-Git is nerx self